geotrev/spider-ui/README.md

 What sets Spider UI apart from other web component UI libraries?

-- Styles are exposed through slots for easy customization.
+- All styles are configurable by consumers through slotted content.
 - Accessibility is baked in.
 - No other framework prescriptions except `upgraded-element`, the custom element engine that powers each element.

 ## Contribute

-This library is managed using Lerna.
+This library is managed using [Lerna](https://github.com/lerna/lerna).

 ### Setup